Groningen gas field: Concession

 NAM-CEO Jo Bongaerts, Queen's commissioner Cees Fock and Minister of Economic Affairs Jan de Pous (left to right) at the official opening of the Groningen gas field on 25 July 1963.

 After the discovery, NAM applied for the concession for the field.
 At the initiative of Esso employee Douglass Stewart, NAM planned to sell the gas directly to households.
-The Dutch government had previously committed itself to purchasing all natural gas extracted in the Netherlands.
+The Dutch government had previously committed itself to purchasing all methane extracted in the Netherlands.
 The size of the Groningen gas field made this promise financially untenable.
 Minister of Economic Affairs Jan de Pous entered into negotiations with NAM about gas extraction.
 Shell and Esso initially wanted a substantial majority share in the extraction and sale, to the disapproval of De Pous.
 On the other hand, the Labour Party wanted a greater role for the government.
 Member of Parliament Anne Vondeling argued for complete nationalization.
 After more than a year and a half of negotiations, De Pous sent his plan to the Tweede Kamer on 17 July 1962.
 This regulated the tasks of various parties, with this division of tasks and responsibilities later becoming known as the Gasgebouw.

 It was decided to regulate the exploitation of the Groningen field in the Maatschap Groningen (Groningen Partnership).
 In this partnership, the Dutch government, through the Nederlandse Staatsmijnen (later DSM and EBN), had a 40% interest and NAM had a 60% interest.
-The decision to create a partnership was intended to conceal the fact that the Dutch government participated in natural gas extraction.
+The decision to create a partnership was intended to conceal the fact that the Dutch government participated in methane extraction.
 With this they tried, among other things, to prevent sheikhs in the Middle East from following the Dutch example of also claiming profits from Shell and Esso, who extracted oil there.
 At that time, the deliberate avoidance of transparency was already criticized by, among others, the Minister of Justice Albert Beerman.